Updated: May 24th, 2018

 Your Honor, let the record state that I was awake the entire time.

-It hurts your brain.
+Getting robbed abroad hurts your brain.
 A million scenarios simultaneously flood your hippcampus you almost can’t handle it.
 What ifs and shoulda, woulda, couldas.
 The yearning to turn back time for just a half hour.
 (Is that so much to ask, Universe?
 I bet if you took a poll the majority of Earthlings would happily agree.)
 HOW COULD YOU BE SO STUPID?
 But suddenly the flight-or-fight response takes over and you do what you’ve gotta do, regardless of how idiotic you look.
 And you’re about to look straight up nuts.

-Also, it destroys your makeup.
+Also, getting robbed abroad destroys your makeup.

-I will never blame anyone but myself for this nonsense.
+I will never blame anyone but myself for getting robbed abroad.
 The same goes for every time I decide to try bangs.
 I knew the threat.
 I know there are bad people out there ready and willing to screw me over given the opportunity.
 I don’t blame the thief–he was just trying to make a living and I made it as easy as possible for him (or her, I’m not ruling out girl-on-girl hate).
 I know it’s up to me alone to protect myself when I travel and, sadly, I failed.
 I’m embarrassed, ashamed, and rrrreally pissed off.
 I’m also never cutting my bangs again.
 Damn that Zooey Deschanel for making it look like it could actually work.

 HERE IS WHAT I SHOULD HAVE DONE TO PREVENT GETTING ROBBED ABROAD: